julzaza/wildwitchherbs/_posts/2025-09-23-herbs-vlach-wise-women.md

 ---

-Many of the healing herbs highlighted here are part of the rituals still practiced at the **[Seven Sacred Springs of Serbia](/seven-sacred-springs-serbia/)**, where holy water and herbal preparations create centuries-old remedies.
+Herbs highlighted here are part of the rituals still practiced at the **[Seven Sacred Springs of Serbia](/seven-sacred-springs-serbia/)**, where holy water and herbal preparations create centuries-old remedies.

 ---